White Tiger (Hector Ayala): Critical reception and influence

-Regarding the introduction of the character, Ralph Macchio has stated that “in the '70s, it was quite an event to introduce a Hispanic super hero, and Hector Ayala, the White Tiger, was at the forefront.”
-Upon release, the character served as inspiration for The Ibis writer Dave Schmidtt to reflect about the role of superheroes as a tool for the escapist, inherently being a figure with the power to change reality in ways that common people can’t.
-Javier Hernández, cartoonist and co-founder of the Latino Comic Export, cites Hector Ayala as the fist superhero that he identified with as a Latin American.
-Barbara F. Tobolowsky and Pauline J. Reynolds emphasize that the inclusion of Ayala and other characters in The Amazing Spider-Man made the publication more diverse, but that it still tapped into “fearful white stereotypes” when it came to protest storylines.
+Regarding the introduction of the character, Ralph Macchio has stated that "in the '70s, it was quite an event to introduce a Hispanic super hero, and Hector Ayala, the White Tiger, was at the forefront."
+Upon release, the character served as inspiration for The Ibis writer Dave Schmidtt to reflect about the role of superheroes as a tool for the escapist, inherently being a figure with the power to change reality in ways that common people can't.
+Javier Hernández, cartoonist and co-founder of the Latino Comic Export, cites Hector Ayala as the first superhero that he identified with as a Latin American.
+Barbara F. Tobolowsky and Pauline J. Reynolds emphasize that the inclusion of Ayala and other characters in The Amazing Spider-Man made the publication more diverse, but that it still tapped into "fearful white stereotypes" when it came to protest storylines.

 In 2016, Jon Huertas played Hector Ayala in an independent short film titled White Tiger, which was produced by WestSide Stories Productions.
-The actor noted that it is his “favorite Marvel character and the one I’ve always related to the most”, arguing that the protect was born from a necessity “for someone to develop an adult [Hispanic] male comic character”.
-After working on Marvel's Voices, Older asserted that as the “first Latinx Super Hero, White Tiger holds such an integral and iconic status in comic book history” and commented on the importance of the introduction of Ayala by saying that it filled the void of children “growing up as [Latino nerds] not having people who looked like [them] on the page and [wondering] ‘where are we?”.
+The actor noted that it is his "favorite Marvel character and the one I've always related to the most", arguing that the project was born from a necessity "for someone to develop an adult [Hispanic] male comic character".
+After working on Marvel's Voices, Older asserted that as the "first Latinx Super Hero, White Tiger holds such an integral and iconic status in comic book history" and commented on the importance of the introduction of Ayala by saying that it filled the void of children "growing up as [Latino nerds] not having people who looked like [them] on the page and [wondering] 'where are we?".

 In retrospective, comic author and artist J. Gonzo considers White Tiger's introduction important as it marked the appearance of a complex Latin American character, but noted that in subsequent appearances Marvel pushed the character to the background and ultimately failed to truly bring him to the mainstream, a pattern that was repeated with other Hispanic superheroes.
+While discussing casting for characters within the Marvel Cinematic Universe following the success of Amazon Prime's The Lord of the Rings: The Rings of Power, Puerto Rican actor Ismael Cruz Córdova stated that the role of Hector Ayala is "the one that [he really] want[s] to do" for the studio.
+Considering the White Tiger a "character that's just fantastic" due to it being an "improbable her[o ...] in a journey of redemption" that mirror's the beginnings of his own life as a poor, bullied and marginalized young man.